SimunKaracic/morale-officer/README.md

 This goes to some websites, gets some links with no validation, and opens them in Your browser.
 Why run this?
 Well, some of the pictures might be of cats.

-Build with `sbt assembly`.
+Build with `cargo build --release`.
 Or download it from github, if you trust me.

-It's written in ZIO because I like being _that_ guy.
+It's written in ~Clojure~ ~ZIO~ Rust because I like being _that_ guy.